 "Tell em we ain't animals, Doc.
 Be our voice out there"

-Dozens of men told me this in the weeks before I left, many of them men I did not know.
-As I walked the long walk to the receiving area from which I would be released, men called out to me from the concrete buildings of the compound.
+Dozens of men told me this in the weeks before I left Sussex Correctional Institution, many of them men I did not know.
+On the day of my release, as I walked the long walk across the compound to the receiving area from which I would be released, men shouted to me from the concrete buildings of the compound.
 “Tell em Doc.
 We ain’t animals.”.

-In the recent prison riot and hostage taking at Vaughn Correctional Institution in Delaware, the prisoners number one demand was for education, any sort of education.
-These men know that the recidivism rate nationwide is approaching 80% after three years.
-They want to learn to think differently.
-They do not want to return to prison.
+In the recent prison riot and hostage taking at Vaughn Correctional Institution in Delaware, the prisoners' number one demand was for education, any sort of education.
+These men know that the recidivism rate nationwide is approaching 80% after five years.
+They want to learn to how think differently so that they will not return to prison.
 Virtually all of them are acutely aware of the three strikes laws which will put them away for most of their lives.
 As it is, our society is locking up potentially productive men for most of their twenties and thirties.
 These men are being warehoused at a cost of $38,000 a year per men in direct costs.
 The indirect costs far exceed that in terms of destroyed families and lost income from productive wage earners and social welfare costs for their families.
+At one point, I calculated that the four men in my cell cost the State of Delaware over a million dollars if indirect costs were factored in.
+One man ran a construction company which employed 8 men, all of whom are now unemployed.
 Furthermore, the children of incarcerated men are very likely to eventually become incarcerated themselves.

 These men will be released.
-And they will commit more violent crimes.
-Our country now incarcerates more men than the entire country of China, which has a billion more people than we do.
+And they will commit more violent crimes unless we intervene and teach them how to think differently.
+Job training and housing programs are needed, yet will not work unless the ex-incarcerated transform the way they think.
+Our country now incarcerates more men than the entire country of China.

 “We have the tools, we have the knowledge and the understanding to teach ex-offenders to not return to prison.
 We are not implementing what we know works.
-We have to do this, to prevent these men from victimizing others, and to save their lives”.
+We must do this, to prevent these men from victimizing others, and to save their lives”.

-Khalil Peterkin, Founding Co-director of the Recidivism Prevention Group and former Clinical Supervisor of the Key Drug, Alcohol, and Criminal Thinking Treatment Program at Sussex Correctional Institution.
+(Khalil Peterkin, former Clinical Supervisor: Criminal Thinking Treatment Program at Sussex Correctional Institution)

 The Recidivism Prevention Group is a not for profit company dedicated to implementing known strategies to prevent recidivism.
 Melvin Morse MD and Khallil Peterkin MS are the founding directors.
 We use strategies drawn from the field of mindfulness meditation, leadership programs for corporate executives, known proven strategies such at Alternatives to Violence and Victim’s Impact, as well as *Tonglen, an advanced meditation technique.
 We firmly believe that education and job opportunities, while essential for ex-offenders, will not be effective until ex-offenders change the way that they think.
 This will occur through meditation and mind training, that is, spiritual solutions.